carl24k/fight-churn/README.md

 *  `listing_2_1_net_retention` and `listing_2_2_churn_rate` are enabled
 * Both listing will run with the parameters shown in the `params` section:
     * The strings for start and from date and to date in the queries will be set as shown
-    * The examples are SQL
+    * The listings are SQL
-    * The examples will print one result
+    * The listings will print one result

 (More to come on running Python listings when Chapter 5 is released...)